how to tell someone to stop in spanish

 Knowing when to use a polite versus a direct command ensures you’re appropriately exploring various social settings.

-See also How Do You Say "Check Out" in Spanish?
-Essential Phrases & Tips
+See also How to Say 'Don't Worry About It' in Spanish: Essential Phrases and Tips

 Contextual Usage of Stop Commands in Various Situations